-NO WAR ON VENEZUELA: EMERGENCY PROTESTS: NYC: SATURDAY, JANUARY 3 - International Action Center

 Letter from Venezuelan president on U.S. aggression before Jan.
+3 bombing of Venezuela and kidnapping of President Maduro and his wife - International Action Center

+Letter from Venezuelan president on U.S. aggression before Jan.
+3 bombing of Venezuela and kidnapping of President Maduro and his wife

-3 bombing of Venezuela and alleged capture of President Maduro and his wife
+Letter from Venezuelan president on U.S. aggression before Jan.
+3 bombing of Venezuela and kidnapping of President Maduro and his wife

 December 27, 2025